 Metacat developers plan to continue extending and improving Metacat's mapping capabilities.
-If you are interested in contributing to those efforts, or if you are interested in learning more about the architecture and future plans for the mapping software, please see http://knb.ecoinformatics.org/software/metacat/spatial option.html.
+If you are interested in contributing to those efforts, or if you are interested in learning more about the architecture and future plans for the mapping software, please contact the Metacat development team (metacat-dev@ecoinformatics.org).